 Peppers may need a push across the finish line

-Good crop rotation, use of disease-resistant varieties, raised beds, and good air circulation take care of 95% of our pest problems.
+Good crop rotation, use of disease-resistant varieties, raised beds, and good air circulation takes care of 95% of our pest problems.
 That leaves the major antagonist, caterpillars—both the European corn borer and the corn earworm—which fly in as moths and lay eggs on the peppers.
-They become a problem in mid-July, after they’ve had their fill of everyone’s corn and about the time our peppers appear.
+They become a problem in mid-July after they’ve had their fill of everyone’s corn and about the time our peppers appear.

-We spray reluctantly and only if damage goes beyond our tolerance.
+We spray reluctantly and only if the damage goes beyond our tolerance.
 We use Bacillus thuringiensis (Bt), a bacterium that attacks the worms’ digestive system.
 Most years, one treatment does the trick.
 Other than water, the peppers may need only a little nitrogen boost late in the season.
-Here in the humid South, with plentiful rain and a long season, peppers can begin to run out of gas in mid- to late-July.
+Here in the humid South, with plentiful rain and a long season, peppers can begin to run out of gas in mid-to late July.

 When the leaves begin to lose that darker green color, we consider feeding them.
 Because of the landscape fabric mulch, this means a liquid form either sprayed on the leaves or slipped in through the drip irrigation lines under the landscape fabric.

-This isn’t much nitrogen, about the amount you would use for seedlings or transplants, but it’s enough to keep the plants growing and fruiting.
+This isn’t much nitrogen—about the amount you would use for seedlings or transplants—but it’s enough to keep the plants growing and fruiting.
 The more it rains, the more often you may need to feed them, since nitrogen easily leaches out of the soil.
-With too much nitrogen early on, though, peppers, like tomatoes, just make lots of plant and set no fruit.
+With too much nitrogen early on, though, peppers, like tomatoes, just make lots of plants and set no fruit.

 Finally, a peck of peppers to pick

 By August 1, we stop picking the immature green peppers and wait for them to turn their vibrant colors.
-Let a pepper go to its full color and the texture is smoother and the sugars really develop.
+If you let a pepper go to its full color, the texture will be smoother and the sugars will really develop.